10 Tips to Prevent Theft at a Craft Show

 9) Have “Testers”

-If you make duplicates of items, have lots of stock, or sell very similar items in different sizes, colours or scents, put one out and keep the others behind your craft show table or in baskets, bins, or boxes behind the “tester” on display.
-That way customers can try out the product but still see that there are other variations available.
+If you make duplicates of items, have lots of stock, or sell very similar items in different sizes, colours or scents, put one out and keep the others behind your craft show table or in baskets, bins, or boxes behind the “tester”.
+That way customers can try out the product but it takes a little more effort (that hopefully, thieves aren’t willing to make) to grab items to buy.

 10) Enlist Helpers

-If you know it’s going to be a really busy event, ask a friend to help you or hire an extra hand.
+If you know it’s going to be a busy event, ask a friend or family member to help you, or hire a helper.
 You could offer to pay them fully or partially in your handmade products (they get $100 worth of your products instead of a $100 bill) so it’s not as big of an out-of-pocket expense.

 Hopefully, these tips help you have a successful and shoplifter-free day.